|

 For example, when fishing for Trout, fishermen may use a thin 4-pound test line.
 For bigger fish like Steelhead or Salmon, a thicker 6, 8 or 10-pound nylon test line may be used.

-Denier is the measurement of the diameter of the extruded fiber strand.
+Denier is the measurement of the diameter of the extruded strand.

-A carpet made with a standard (heavier) Denier Nylon fiber will be more durable and more resilient than a carpet made from a thinner strand as is commonly used in today's branded "Soft Nylons".
+A carpet made with a standard (heavier) denier nylon fiber will be more durable and more resilient than a carpet made from a thinner strand in today's branded "soft nylon styles".

 I do believe that Sorona may resists stains and clean a little bit easier than Nylon, but the durability and resiliency of Nylon is hard to beat.
 Either way, Sorona may be the fiber you need for your busy home and lifestyle when stain resistance is the utmost priority.